FourYards/GroupFour/README.md

 ## Workspace Layout

+### Documentation/Planning Files

 The Four Yards web app will be stored in this repository.
 The documentation and resources for this project will be kept in the `docs` folder.
 This includes use case diagrams, the project plan, database diagrams, and more as the project progresses.
 The project itself is made up of all other files in the repository.

+Each type of document will exist in a subfolder (ex. sprint planning, standups, etc)

+### Application Folders and Additional Info

 Individual folders may contain a readme explaining their use.
 In general, the bulk of the application code resides in either `client` or `server`, holding code that is relevant to the frontend and backend respectively.
 Additional top-level folders exist as needed.
 Top-level files are almost exclusively configuration files, excluding app.js, which defines the middleware and routing stack entrypoints for the application.
 The `bin` folder contains the executable entrypoint for the server.
 This is executed by npm scripts.